 Creates an HDF5-file backup of the provided args and kwargs when called by the call_model() method or any of its inner functions.
 Additionally, the backup will contain the emul_i, par_set and data_idx values that were passed to the call_model() method.
-The backup can be restored using the read backup() method.
+It also contains the version of PRISM that made the backup.
+The backup can be restored using the read_backup() method.

-If it is detected that this method is used incorrectly, a RequestWarning is raised (and the method returns) rather than a RequestError, in order to not disrupt the call to call model ().
+If it is detected that this method is used incorrectly, a RequestWarning is raised (and the method returns) rather than a RequestError, in order to not disrupt the call to call_model().